 What to do at Abetone in summer

-Abetone deserves to be visited not only in winter but also in summer.
+Abetone in Tuscany deserves to be visited not only in winter but also in summer.
 The state-owned forest that extends for 3700 hectares in which the Forest Botanical Garden is located has its own charm together with the Capolino Nature Reserve.
 From the parking area of the Botanical Garden, along one of the various paths, one arrives at the Black Lake and its refuge.
 A real oasis of peace surrounded by nature not to be missed for anything in the world.
 Not far away, for those who do not suffer from vertigo, the Suspension Bridge of San Marcello Pistoiese enchants and offers postcard settings.
 Another nice walk is the crossing in this area of the Via Francigena variant.
 For those who do not know it, it is the historic route of the pilgrims that connects Rome to Santiago de Compostela.

 The Pistoiese and the Tuscan-Emilian Apennines also offer pretty little villages.
 At 7 km from Abetone rises Fiumalbo and not far from Pievepelago, famous for the Saint Lake of glacial origin at about 1500 m above sea level.
 Finally, perhaps worth more than all, 15 km from Abetone the village of Cutigliano considered one of the most characteristic and beautiful in Italy.
 It is located in the Lima valley very popular for summer holidays.